|Nutritional Guidelines (per serving)|

 This vegetarian/vegan version is easy to make, and just as healthy (if not more so) than the traditional recipe.
 Make this easy soup today as an appetizer, for lunch or as a nutritionally complete dinner.
 You'll love how it warms and energizes!

-- 5 to 6 cups good-quality vegetable or faux chicken stock
+- 5 to 6 cups vegetable stock (or faux chicken stock; good-quality)

 - 3 whole kaffir lime leaves (available fresh or frozen at Asian markets)